Herbed Goat Cheese

 Delicious food does not have to be difficult to prepare or require hours slaving away in the kitchen.
 Some of my favorite foods are simple with just a few good ingredients that shine together.
-The classic goat cheese rolled in herbs is one of those simple appetizers that is hard to resist with slice baguette and seasonal roasted tomatoes.
+The classic goat cheese rolled in herbs is one of those simple appetizers that is hard to resist with sliced baguette and seasonal roasted tomatoes.
 You can make the full recipe to serve four or more or halve the recipe to make a delicious appetizer for two.

 I just walk out to the herb garden and snip off whatever is in season to make this, and this time I had fresh parsley, chives, and lemon thyme to chop and coat the soft tangy cheese.
 Fresh cilantro, basil, lemon basil, and marjoram are also good choices.
 Rolling the cheese in some good olive oil helps the herbs to stick.